-We're now enrolling for the next Youth for the Future programme.
-This exciting 12 week programme is for anyone wanting to learn more about sustainable development, the environment, and how you can take action for change!
+Youth for Sustainable Development is a pioneering 12 week programme for young people (aged 15-18) who want to learn more about sustainable development, the environment, and how to take practical action for positive change.

 Youth for Sustainable Development News